zachtjones/Multi-Language-Classifier/README.md

 Each iteration of training took around 14 seconds, with the time only slightly increasing with larger ensemble sizes.
 The attribute learning took much of the time.

+## Building and running

+Install:
+* Gradle
+* Java 17+

+`gradle jar` to build the code into a jar suitable for upload to AWS lambda

+This project uses Spring Boot, Netflix DGS (for GraphQL).